altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Core.Model/CustomerType/Altazion.Core.Model.CustomerType.EUSpecifications.md

 ﻿## EUSpecifications

-The EUSpecifications class represents the specific European Union specifications for a customer type in the Altazion context.
+Class representing the European Union specific specifications for a customer type.

 Public properties:

-- SalesAccountId : string
-  - Identifier of the associated sales account.
-This property acts as the unique key for this class.

-Important methods (not described as per instructions):
-- FromDataRow(DataRow dr): initializes the object from a data row.
+- SalesAccountId: a string representing the associated sales account identifier.

+Main methods:
-- GetKey(): returns the unique key, here the sales account identifier.
+- GetKey(): returns the unique key of the object, which corresponds to the sales account identifier.
+- FromDataRow(DataRow dr): initializes the object's properties from a data row, notably retrieves 'tcl_compte_compta' for SalesAccountId.

 ### TypeScript class
 ```typescript